M. Alexis Scott

 Ms. M. Alexis Scott is vice president of member relations for the Center for Civil and Human Rights following a 40-year career as a newspaper journalist and executive.
 It is a 42,000 square foot facility in the heart of Downtown Atlanta dedicated to exploring stories of civil and human rights in dynamic indoor and outdoor spaces.
 Ms. Scott has responsibility for managing the center's membership program.
 For more information on the Center, visit http://www.cchrpartnership.org.

-Ms. Alexis Scott is publisher of the Atlanta Daily World, a newspaper founded by her grandfather in 1928.
-She has responsibility for the overall editorial content and general management of the paper, which targets the African American community in metro Atlanta.
+Prior to joining the Center in 2014, she was publisher of the Atlanta Daily World, a newspaper founded by her grandfather in 1928.
+She had responsibility for the overall editorial content and general management of the paper, which targets the African American community in metro Atlanta.
 In 1932, the Atlanta Daily World, founded by W.A.
 Scott, II, became the nation's first black-owned daily newspaper in the 20th century.
-The paper now publishes once a week and can be accessed daily over the Internet at www.atlantadailyworld.com.
+The paper is now part of the Real Times Media family of publications and publishes once a week and can be accessed daily over the Internet at www.adwnews.com

 In addition to general community service, Ms. Scott has been active in nonprofit professional organizations.
 She served as chair of the Succession Planning Committee for the National Newspaper Publishers Association; was co-chair of the NNPA Editorial Committee; a past president of the Atlanta Press Club and the Atlanta Chapter of the National Association of Media Women; past vice-chair of the board of the Robert C. Maynard Institute for Journalism Education; and past treasurer of the Atlanta Chapter of Society of Professional Journalists.
 She also organized and chaired two diversity affinity groups -- one local and one national.